trovdimi/wikilinks/README.md

     GRANT ALL ON `wikilinks`.* TO `wikilinks`@`%` IDENTIFIED BY 'wikilinks';

-We use binary collation for comparing string, i.e., article titles - [see stackoverflow entry](http://stackoverflow.com/questions/5526334/what-effects-does-using-a-binary-collation-have).
+We use binary collation for comparing strings, i.e., article titles - [see stackoverflow entry](http://stackoverflow.com/questions/5526334/what-effects-does-using-a-binary-collation-have).

 Please copy the conf_template.py file to conf.py and change the settings accordingly to your database setup and preferences.